joniekwon/joniekwon/README.md

-### Hi there 👋
-- I ❤ to work with Data.
+### I ❤ to work with Data.
 I'm currently learning Data Science & ML/DL. <!--I want to work as a data scientist.-->
 - 🤩 Interested in..
     - (Raw)💦 Data Preprocessing
     - Data Analysis / Visualization 📊